Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `behaviorData` | `*` | A parameter that is passed into the `onCreate` function of this content's `behavior`.
 This may be any type of object, including `null` or a dictionary with arbitary parameters.
 | `dictionary` | `object` | An object with properties to initialize the result.
 The dictionary is the same as for the `content` object.
 Only parameters specified in the [Dictionary](#content-dictionary) section of the [Content Object](#container-object) will have an effect; other parameters will be ignored.

-A `column` instance, an object that inherits from `Column .prototype`
+Returns a `column` instance, an object that inherits from `Column .prototype`

 ```javascript
 let ColoredSquare = Content.template($ => ({